stnolting/neo430/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Processor configuration
-2. FPGA type / simulator / EDA tools
+2. FPGA type, simulator/synthesis tools
+3. OS type/version, Make/GCC/etc. version
-3. Executed code, used libraries, ...
+4. Executed code, used libraries, ...
-4. Board / simulation configuration
+5. Board / simulation configuration

 **Expected behavior**
 A clear and concise description of what you expected to happen.